LeanKit-Labs/hyped/README.md

 			embed: defines which model properties are embedded resources and how to render them
 			links: provides alternate/compatible urls for activating this action
-			parameters: provide metadata to describe available query parameters for this action }
+			parameters: provide metadata to describe available query parameters for this action
+			hidden: a boolean indicating that this action should not be included in options
+			actions: allows control of which actions are shown in the hypermedia }
 	},
 	versions: {